awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 A `FORGET_PARTIALLY_FAILED` status indicates that the job has completed, but that the _forget_ phase was unable to process one or more objects.

-Each object that was not processed will result in a message on the objects dead letter queue ("DLQ"; see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event in the job event history containing error information.
+Each object that was not correctly processed will result in a message sent to the object dead letter queue ("DLQ"; see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event in the job event history containing error information.
+Check the content of any **ObjectUpdateFailed** events to ascertain the root cause of an issue.

 Verify the following:

+- No other processes created a new version of existing objects while the job was running.
+  When the system creates a new version of a object, an integrity check is performed to verify that during processing, no new versions of an object were created and that a delete marker for the object was not created.
+If either case is detected, an **ObjectUpdateFailed** event will be present in the job event history..
 - You have granted permissions to the Fargate task IAM role for access to the S3 buckets referenced by your data mappers **and** any AWS KMS keys used to encrypt the data.
 For more information see [Permissions Configuration] in the